Civic Engagement Topical Module (2023)

-Adapted from a pilot survey developed by the American Association of State Colleges and Universities, this module asks students to assess their conflict resolution skills, and examines perceptions of support for activism and how often students have engaged with campus, local, state, national, or global issues.
+Originally adapted from a survey of democratic engagement developed by the American Association of State Colleges and Universities, this module has been updated to ask students to assess their institution’s emphasis on civic issues and their abilities to resolve conflicts, participate in dialogue and contribute to community well-being, and how often students have engaged with campus, local, state, national, or global issues.
+Items align with the Civic Learning and Democracy Engagement (CLDE) Framework (collegeciviclearning.org).
 The module complements questions on the core survey about service-learning, community service or volunteer work, and becoming an informed and active citizen.
+(Similar FSSE set available.)

 Response options: Very much, Quite a bit, Some, Very little